Chiropractic Adjustment for the Respiratory System

 - Sit up very straight and put your hands on the lower part of your rib cage and take a deep breath in and out.
-Does your rib cage move evenly if no or unsure you would benefit from and adjustment.
+Does your rib cage move evenly if no or unsure?
+You would benefit from an adjustment.

 - Can you take a full breath in?

 - Do you have pain with taking a full breath or pain in your rib cage when laying on your side?

-If you did answer no to any of he above questions and you also have allergies and asthma then semi-regular adjustment especially during your allergy season can help manage your symptoms.
+If you did answer no to any of the above questions and you also have allergies and asthma, we recommend a semi-regular adjustment especially during the allergy season.
+It can help manage your symptoms.